 Optimize Digital Sales & Marketing

 Ensuring a strong presence on Amazon, Shopify, and social media platforms is crucial for driving digital sales.
-Leveraging TikTok, Instagram, and influencer partnerships can further enhance brand visibility and engagement.
+Leveraging TikTok, Instagram, YouTube, and influencer partnerships can further enhance brand visibility and engagement.

 Lean into Sustainability Where Possible